erickhangati/code-acdemy-practice/pandas/README.md

 - `object_creation.ipynb`: Contains examples of creating Series and DataFrame objects using Pandas.
 - `view_data.ipynb`: Contains examples of viewing data from DataFrames
 - `selection.ipynb`: Contains examples of selecting data from DataFrames
+- `setting.ipynb`: Contains examples of setting data on DataFrames

 ## Instructions